gfontenot/website-source-hakyll/README.md

 ### Running the app locally ###

 Since it's a static site, you'll need to build it first.
-The easiest way to do this is by building the `site` compiler and sending it commands with `cabal run`:
+The easiest way to do this is by building the `site` compiler and sending it commands with `stack exec`:

 ```
-% cabal build
+% stack build
-% cabal run -- build
+% stack exec site -- build
 ```

 This will generate the built website at `./_site`.
 You can then view the